Lukács Baths

 The Lukács Thermal Bath (Szt.
 Lukács gyógyfürdő) is a historic indoor/outdoor thermal bath spa in Budapest, Hungary, heated by natural hot springs.
 All pools and four saunas can be used by all guests except for the optional area of the sauna world, which contains five more saunas, ice cooling pool, igloo and heated roman bench.

-There are also sauna nights on Fridays from 20:00 to 02:00.

 History

 Thermal baths have been used at this location since at least the 12th century (by the Knights Hospitallers), and as part of the interior there is a wall that is a remainder of a former Ottoman powder mill (the Császár mill) which used the hot spring water as a source of power.

 The first spa hotel was completed in the 1880s, and named for Saint Luke.
 This spa was expanded with a drinking-water hall constructed in 1937, and in 1979 a health clinic was added.

 The Császár Thermal Bath is the oldest continually operating thermal bath in Budapest, and was originally built by Szokoli Mustafa.
 It was redesigned in 1844 by József Hild, and is now part of the National Institute of Rheumatology and Physiotherapy.